sinastiller/battleship-game/README.md

 # BATTLESHIP GAME

-The Battleship Game is a small computer vs. user game,is designed by using Python and running in the Heroku App.
+The Battleship Game is a small computer vs. user game, is designed by using Python and runs in the Heroku App.
 It is based on the famous Battleship Game Board version.
-[Click here](https://battleship-game-sina.herokuapp.com/) to see game in Heroku App and to play.
+[Click here](https://battleship-game-sina.herokuapp.com/) to see the game in Heroku App and to play.

 The Battleship Game is a war-themed game for people of all ages.
 It has been around for many years and also known by a big amount of our populations.
 It is usually played between two players, the computer and the user in this case.
 Each of them will have five ships, which the computer will place randomly on its grid.
 The user will choose where to place their ships on their game board.
-During the game both opponents are trying to hit and destroy each others ships without knowing their location.
-The first one to acchieve this goal wins the game and is therefore the reigning hero of the battlefield.
+During the game, both opponents are trying to hit and destroy each other's ships without knowing their location.
+The first one to achieve this goal wins the game and is therefore the reigning hero of the battlefield.

 ![Am I Responsive](readme.images/Responsive.png)